|Dates||1st - 16th September 2024|

 these could potentially result in serious injury or death).
 This is

 not a fully inclusive list - a more

 detailed risk assessment of this itinerary is available on our

 Driving, hotels and general safety : In Chile driving, hotel fire safety and general safety standards are not as high as in Europe.

 Mountain Hazards : There is a considerable risk of injury while skiing and using lift machinery.
 Pistes are not as well marked as in the US or Europe.
-Off-piste there may be considerable danger of avalanches, as well as other mountain dangers arising from bad weather and minor slips and falls on steep terrain.
+Off-piste there may be considerable danger of avalanches, as well as other mountain dangers arising from bad weather, difficult navigation and minor slips and falls on steep and/or icy terrain.